missinglinkelectronics/psmake/README.md

 In addition, the following generic Makefile targets are available:

 `plat`
 : Build the platform project.
-Either provide a path to a hardware platform file (DSA or HDF) via the `HW_PLAT` variable, or to an existing platform XPFM file via the `XPFM` variable.
+Either provide a path to a hardware description file (XSA) via the `HDF` variable, or to an existing platform file (XPFM) via the `XPFM` variable.

 `plat_distclean`
 : Clean the platform project.